violetforest/webmidi-threejs/README.md

 # webmidi.js + three.js
 Webmidi-ready Three JS examples for VJing in the browser with midi controllers.

+This repository comes with:
+1. webmidi.js
-This repository comes with webmidi.js, the entire Three.js library with native examples, and a custom webmidi.js script to pull values from a connected midi controller and store them as variables to be used in any javascript program.
+2. the entire Three.js library with native examples
+3. custom webmidi.js script to pull values from a connected midi controller and store them as variables

+Can be used in any javascript program.

 ## Step 1: Configure webmidi.js and test your midi controller with it per these instructions.